Street Charter for Hull

 • recycling bags

-• street / cafe furniture
+• street and cafe furniture

 • temporary street works